 Congratulations to this year’s talented filmmakers!
-HIFF was proud to announce this year’s jury selections at our annual HIFF Awards Ceremony on Monday, October 12, and we are honored to celebrate all the winners’ fresh voices and vital work.
+HIFF announced this year’s jury selections at our annual HIFF Awards Ceremony on October 10, and we are honored to celebrate all our filmmakers’ fresh voices and vital work.

 HIFF Competition Awards

 Our Competition Awards honor emerging directors from around the world in narrative feature, documentary feature, and short film competition sections.
 Juried by world-class filmmakers and industry professionals, these competitions represent the important, provocative premieres by cinema’s next wave of master filmmakers.

 The HIFF Award for Best Narrative Feature Film rewards an emerging director with a film production package of in-kind goods and services, with a total value of over $125,000, and a cash prize of $3,000.
 We’re thrilled to highlight this year’s exciting and eclectic group of fresh talents.
 Sponsored by The Wall Street Journal.

 A poor railway worker’s world is turned upside down when he finds a huge pile of cash abandoned on the tracks in Kristina Grozeva and Petar Valchanov’s absorbing tragicomedy GLORY.
 He decides to do the honorable thing and turn it over the police, but a careless government propaganda team eager to capitalize on the story sends his life spinning out of control.
 Set against the backdrop of contemporary Bulgarian society, where corruption and bureaucracy are givens, GLORY is a mysterious journey of one man’s race against time to expose the truth and regain his dignity.